🎨 The Scenario

 Mark all five vertices.
 Draw the pentagon.

-A regular pentagon has vertices on a circle of radius 2.
-One vertex is at \(2\!\left(\cos\dfrac{\pi}{5}+i\sin\dfrac{\pi}{5}\right)\).
-Use the geometric approach from Phase 2 to mark all five vertices.
-State the spacing and modulus.
+Regular pentagon on a circle of radius 2.
+One vertex at \(2\!\left(\cos\tfrac{\pi}{5}+i\sin\tfrac{\pi}{5}\right)\).
+State the angular spacing and modulus of each vertex.

 Task 3b